 Furthermore, new emerging needs due to the introduction of new resource types (e.g. cloud, datasets, GPGPU, etc.) on the EGI infrastructure has been identified that requires new approaches on accounting data visualisation.
 The portal should provide users with additional views and different kind of queries to properly cover them.
 Usage of different types of resources (e.g. grid and cloud) will be merged in unique views when possible to present a global scenario to the end-users.

-Another strategic requirement is to integrate the portal with the new AAI solutions for the EGI infrastructure that will be designed by the task JRA1.1, which is working on the new EGI AAI model taking into account the requirements collected by several stakeholders including the EGI-Engage competence centres.
+Another strategic requirement is to integrate the portal with the new AAI solutions for the EGI infrastructure that will be designed by the task JRA1.1, which is working on the new EGI AAI model.
+Besides this the portal also needs to be improved taking into account the requirements collected by several stakeholders including the EGI-Engage competence centres representing large Research Infrastructure communities from the ESFRI roadmap.

 The new version of the portal should also make it ready for the data deluge foreseen for the next years acting as component of an e-infrastructure able to manage big data.
 In addition, the new portal will be easier to debug, maintain and expand, paving the way for future improvements and changes that are unforeseen for now.